 7.11.1 Can all appliance supply hoses be isolated through individual appliance R isolation valves?
-Identify every appliance connected by hose and Appliances connected by hose must be provided with confirm the presence of an individual appliance isolation valve at the connection point to the LPG supply pipework.
+Identify every appliance connected by hose and confirm the presence of an individual appliance an individual appliance isolation valve at the connection confirm the presence of an individual appliance isolation valve at the connection point to the LPG supply pipework.